vmware-tanzu/tanzu-framework/docs/dev/your_first_pr.md

 Your pull request will merge your fork into our repository.

-Click on the "Fork" button at the top right of the page to fork Tanzu Framework into your Github account.
+Click on the "Fork" button at the top right of the page to fork Tanzu Framework into your GitHub account.

 ✅ **NOTE**: You'll need your terminal for the steps below.